Abstract

 Two primary hypotheses have emerged to explain the slowing of goal-directed actions in microgravity.
 The conservative control hypothesis suggests that the sensorimotor system adopts a generalized strategy prioritizing safety and postural stability over speed (Berger et al., 1997; Bock et al., 2010; Mechtcheriakov et al., 2002).
 This adaptation may arise from the novel challenges of movement control in microgravity, where even simple actions can propagate unexpected forces through body segments.
 The persistent application of this conservative strategy, as a generalized adaptation to the novel environment, could explain the movement slowing in microgravity.
 Alternatively, the body mass underestimation hypothesis builds on observations that humans consistently underestimate the mass of handheld objects in microgravity (Ross & Reschke, 1982), suggesting that similar perceptual biases might extend to the estimation of body segment properties (Bock et al., 1996b).
 Such misperception would directly impact the feedforward control of movement, potentially leading to systematic under-actuation of initial movements (Elliott et al., 2010, 2017).

 Both hypotheses predict reduced peak speed and acceleration in microgravity, but they diverge in their predictions about movement kinematics.
-First, typical reaching movement exhibits a symmetrical bell-shaped speed profile, which minimizes energy expenditure while maximizing accuracy according to optimal control principles (Todorov, 2004).
+First, typical reaching movement exhibits a symmetrical bell-shaped speed profile, which minimizes energy expenditure while maximizing accuracy or smoothness according to optimal control principles (Flash & Hogan, 1985; Todorov, 2004).
 The conservative control hypothesis suggests a maintained temporal symmetry as longer durations are strategically planned for optimal performance, the peak speed and acceleration are thus delayed in time (Figure 1A).
 In contrast, the body mass underestimation hypothesis predicts that insufficient initial force generation, resulting from a systematic sensory bias in internal models that predict movement dynamics, would lead to earlier occurrence of peak speed and acceleration (Elliott et al., 2010, 2017).
 Previously, the timing of these peaks has shown mixed results, with some studies reporting earlier peaks (Sangals et al., 1999), others finding delays (Fowler et al., 2008), and some showing no temporal shifts (Berger et al., 1997; Mechtcheriakov et al., 2002).
 Second, the hypotheses make distinct predictions about feedback-based corrections during late reaching.
 The conservative control hypothesis suggests that movements are optimally adapted for the microgravity environment, thus requiring no additional corrections.
 Instead, the mass underestimation hypothesis predicts that initial underactuation would necessitate subsequent feedback-based corrections to reach the target (Chua & Elliott, 1993; Smeets & Brenner, 1995).
 These corrections would manifest as additional submovements, contributing to asymmetric speed profiles (Figure 1A).
 Current evidence for increased feedback-based corrections in microgravity remains inconsistent: while some studies support their presence (Sangals et al., 1999), others show conflicting results (Mechtcheriakov et al., 2002) or opposite effects (Fowler et al., 2008).
 If present, these corrective submovements should predict movement duration prolongation, serving as crucial evidence for the mass-underestimation account for the general slowing in microgravity.

 Model simulations revealing characteristic kinematic features of reaching movements.

 A) Speed profile predictions under two competing hypotheses.
 Under normal gravity, hand speed follows a typical profile (bold apricot lines).
 According to the body mass underestimation hypothesis (left panel), initial underactuation produces a lower, earlier peak speed (light red), necessitating a corrective submovement (light blue) that results in an asymmetric, prolonged profile (purple).
 The conservative strategy hypothesis (right panel) predicts symmetric slowing with delayed peak speed (red).
 B) Two-joint arm model and its simulated effective mass.
 The spatial distribution of effective mass is shown by black curves (solid: normal gravity; dashed: 30% mass underestimation in microgravity).
 Colored lines indicate effective mass values for our three experimental target directions (45°, 90°, 135°).
 C & F) Representative speed and acceleration profiles simulated using effective masses from B. Profiles shown for normal (solid) and underestimated (dashed) body mass in the 90° direction demonstrate reduced, earlier peaks with mass underestimation.
 D-E & G-H) Simulated kinematic parameters across movement directions under normal (solid) and underestimated (dashed) mass conditions.
 Mass underestimation consistently leads to reduced amplitude and earlier timing of speed/acceleration peaks across all directions.
-Model simulation details provided in Supplementary Note 1.
+Model simulation details are provided in the Methods.

 To resolve the theoretical debate, we leveraged a unique biomechanical property of arm movements: the natural variation in effective limb mass across movement directions, known as anisotropic inertia (Mussa-Ivaldi et al., 1985).
 Based on a two-joint arm model (Li & Todorov, 2004), reaching movements toward targets in the frontal-medial direction involve greater effective mass compared to those in the frontal-lateral direction.
 Based on the motor utility theory, both the magnitude and timing of peak speed and acceleration should be systematically modulated by target direction (Shadmehr et al., 2016).
 Similarly, if astronauts underestimate their limb mass by approximately 30% in microgravity (Crevecoeur et al., 2014), we would expect reduced peak speed/acceleration and earlier occurrence of these peaks across all the directions.
 Here we examined twelve taikonauts before, during, and after their 3- or 6-month missions on the China Space Station (CSS) and compared their performance to age-matched ground controls.
 Participants performed rapid reaching movements to targets specifically chosen to engage different effective masses.
 Our approach allows us to dissociate the effects of mass underestimation from strategic control by examining how movement kinematics vary with direction-dependent effective mass.